 - Retirement Funding: Multiple provisions were included to help employers meet funding obligations of plans, such as the delay of funding changes on endangered multiemployer plans, longer amortization periods of up to 15 years for funding shortfalls of single-employer plans, and a freeze on inflation-adjusted increases to annual contribution limits of defined contribution plans.

 - Restaurant Grants: Eligible restaurants impacted by the pandemic will have access to $5 billion in funding through the U.S. Small Business Administration.
 Eligible entities, such as restaurants, food trucks, bars, and caterers, will have access to the funding if their gross receipts in 2019 were less than $500,000.
 Prioritization will be given to qualifying entities owned by women, veterans, or other socially and economically disadvantaged individuals for the first 21 days of funding availability.

 Taking Advantage of Relief

 Wondering how the American Rescue Plan Act of 2021 will impact you and your business?
-Both STA Wealth’s Financial Planners and Doeren Mayhew’s Houston tax advisors stand ready to help you take full advantage of the tax credits and deductions available to you, especially in these times of uncertainty.
+Both Avidian Wealth’s Financial Planners and Doeren Mayhew’s Houston tax advisors stand ready to help you take full advantage of the tax credits and deductions available to you, especially in these times of uncertainty.
 If you have questions about how the new legislation may impact you or your business or your financial plan, call us today.

 Also, please check out these other tax and policy related articles on our website: